Accessibility Statement for Tendring District Council

 How we test this website

-Shaw Trust will be conducting an automated and manual audit of this website on 1 October 2020.
+Shaw Trust have carried out an automated and manual audit of this website.

 - Pages that conform to WCAG 2.1 A, AA or AAA standards